"NAGSABADO SA PASIG" 1896

 Lt.
 Manuel B. Sityar- Like other mestizos in the Spanish army, Sityar would later be recruited by General Antonio Luna in the revolutionary forces in the Philippine-American War.
 General Luna would also name him superintendent of the "Academia Militar"- the first military academy in the Philippines.

-What happened then the following days when the guardia civil reinforcement arrived in Pasig?.
-If ever it was indeed a victory, it was short-lived.
-Valentin Cruz with his men joined Bonifacio's group and eventually got routed in Pinaglabanan.
-Valentin Cruz was captured then tortured.
-He was tied to a rope whereby his body was submerged headfirst to the river "Bitukang Manok".
-He endured the torture and was later exiled to the Marianas.
+What happened in the following days when the Guardia Civil reinforcements arrived in Pasig?
+If it was a victory, it was indeed short-lived.
+Valentin Cruz and his men joined Bonifacio's group but were eventually routed at Pinaglabanan.
+Cruz was arrested in Pasig and tortured.
+He was tied to a rope and submerged headfirst into the Bitukang Manok river.
+Despite the brutal torture, he endured and was later exiled to the Marianas.

-In an open forum/lecture in the late 1990"s about the events of "Nagsabado", Pasig historian Carlos Tech was asked how many Guardia Civil was with Sityar that time, he answered, only two.
+In an open forum/lecture in the late 1990"s about the events of "Nagsabado", Pasig historian Carlos Tech was asked how many Guardia Civil was with Sityar that time, he answered, only four.
 When asked how many casualties were there on the side of the Pasig Katipunan, there was only one.

 "Nagsabado" perhaps needs a new interpretation.